 Standard deviation

-Is it easier to think about the standard deviation as a description of variability rather than its formula.
-In fact, this is all the mathematics we’ll see for today.
-Hope you’re okay.
+Is it easier to consider the standard deviation as a description of variability rather than its formula?
+This is all the mathematics we'll see for today.
+Hope you're okay.

 A little bonus: you can differentiate distributions with the same arithmetic average by their standard deviation: